 Sammamish must comply with a variety of federal, state, and municipal laws and regulations in the management of surface and stormwater.
-The intent of these regulations is to protect the public, natural resources, and infrastructure from direct and indirect stormwater impacts, including flooding, pollution, erosion, and landslides.
+The intent of these regulations is to protect the public, natural resources, downstream property owners, and infrastructure from direct and indirect stormwater impacts, including flooding, pollution, erosion, and landslides.

 Many of the City's codes and municipal requirements are the result of state and federal conditions for compliance with broader state and federal laws.
 Table 2-1 summarizes applicable regulations and permits that relate to surface and stormwater management, and their relevance to Sammamish.
-Figure 2-1 shows general departmental responsibilities for implementation of codes and regulations in Sammamish.
 Recent revisions or planned future changes to permits or regulations are highlighted in bold with key provisions summarized in Table 2-1.